Eugene Trivizas: Literature

-His first book for children published in the English language was The Three Little Wolves and the Big Bad Pig, illustrated by Helen Oxenbury and published by Heinemann in 1993.
+His first book for children to be published in the English language was The Three Little Wolves and the Big Bad Pig, illustrated by Helen Oxenbury and published by Heinemann in 1993.
 The Economist wrote about this book that "only the most talented of writers can tamper with a classic nursery tale and produce something almost as amusing and thought-provoking as the original."
-The Three Little Wolves reached the second place in the American best seller list for picture books, has won many distinctions (including ALA Notable Book and School Library Journal best book, and the "Parents' Choice Gold Award") and has been translated in fifteen languages.
+The Three Little Wolves reached second place in the American best seller list for picture books, has won many distinctions (including ALA Notable Book and School Library Journal best book, and the "Parents' Choice Gold Award") and has been translated into fifteen languages.

 Two books by Trivizas ("The 33 pink rubies" and "The 88 small stuffed vine leaves") were collectively named "Parapolymythia" and said to be part of a series termed "Multiclone" advertised as "magic books containing 1000 hidden tales" and as "strange books that tell you another story each time you read them".
 These books are examples of ergodic literature following a format similar to the Choose Your Own Adventure series.

 The Coca-Cola case

 In 1997, Trivizas won the first stage of a legal battle against The Coca-Cola Company, preventing the multinational company from registering in Greece the title of his TV serial and comic-strip books, Fruitopia, as a trademark for its Fruitopia line of fruit-flavoured beverages.
-The court decided that Coca-Cola has unlawfully appropriated his intellectual property.
+The court decided that Coca-Cola had unlawfully appropriated his intellectual property.
 Coca-Cola appealed against the decision and in December 1999 the relevant court of appeal ruled once again for Trivizas.
 He plans to pursue the case beyond Greece.